 Madame Tussauds New York

 Have your little ones ever dreamed of helping their favorite superheroes save the day or imagined themselves on a Broadway stage?
 All of their fantasies can come true at Madame Tussauds New York, where they will be face-to-face with amazingly lifelike wax figures and immerse themselves in the exciting world of celebrities.
-Strike a pose and walk the runway with famous supermodels, sit next to Jimmy Fallon on the set of The Tonight Show, battle the supernatural alongside the Ghostbusters, or sip a cup of tea with the Queen of England.
+Strike a pose and walk the runway with famous supermodels, sit next to Jimmy Fallon on the set of The Tonight Show, battle alongside the MARVEL Hall of Heroes, or sit in the Oval Office.
 Open daily, tickets start at $43.99 and should be ordered in advance to guarantee entry.

 234 West 42nd Street, New York, NY 10036